-Regardless of how anyone falls into a career of designing learning experiences, nearly everyone is surprised by the amount of writing that is involved.
+Regardless of how anyone falls into a career of designing learning experiences, nearly everyone is surprised by the amount of writing involved.
 When writing for instructional design, we must devise ways to inspire the audience even when the content is of little interest to them or when the content is dull and dry.

 Strategies from Advertising